 Each service must maintain a local log of complaints received and outcomes, and review these at team meetings.
 The log is available for inspection by the relevant director, the Chief Officers Group and (where contractually agreed) commissioners and other third parties.

 6. Categorisation of complaints

-Under this policy complaints will be classed under two categories:
+Under this policy complaints are classed under three categories:

-- local/informal complaints and - organisational/formal complaints.
+• Stage one - local/informal complaints

+• Stage two - organisational/formal complaints